webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/local-server.md

 The biggest concern is how to start both tasks and kill the other when one ends in a multiplatform environment.
-For example, the following will not work because `npm start` will start the server, it will not stop (it's waiting for incoming requests), and thus never executing `hint http://localhost:8080`:
+For example, the following will not work because `npm start` will start the server, it will not stop (it'll be waiting for incoming requests), and thus never executing `hint http://localhost:8080`:

 ```json